Connect with us

 Iain Boyd, University of Colorado Boulder

 The U.S. and Canada tracked the balloon as it crossed the Aleutian Islands, passed over Western Canada and entered U.S. airspace over Idaho.
 Officials of the U.S. Department of Defense confirmed on Feb.
-2, 2023, that the military was tracking the balloon as it flew over the continental U.S. at an altitude of about 60,000 feet, over Malmstrom Force Base in Montana.
+2, 2023, that the military was tracking the balloon as it flew over the continental U.S. at an altitude of about 60,000 feet, including over Malmstrom Air Force Base in Montana.
 The base houses the 341st Missile Wing, which operates nuclear intercontinental ballistic missiles.

 The next day, Chinese officials acknowledged that the balloon was theirs but denied it was intended for spying or meant to enter U.S. airspace.
-U.S. Secretary of Antony Blinken said that the balloon's incursion led him to cancel his trip to Beijing.
-He had been to meet with Chinese Foreign Minister Qin Gang on Feb.
+U.S. Secretary of State Antony Blinken said that the balloon’s incursion led him to cancel his trip to Beijing.
+He had been scheduled to meet with Chinese Foreign Minister Qin Gang on Feb.
 5 and 6.

 The Pentagon has reported that a second suspected Chinese balloon was seen over Latin America.
 On Feb.
 4, officials told reporters that a third Chinese surveillance balloon was operating somewhere else in the world, and that the balloons are part of a Chinese military surveillance program.